Funding opportunity

 A short proposal is a self-contained research project typically lasting three to six months, or up to a maximum of 12 months.
 This is for proposals intending to develop exploratory study by users new to Higher Performance Computing (HPC) or DiRAC.

 A thematic proposal is a clearly defined research programme of outstanding scientific merit which requires significant HPC resources over a period longer than 12 months and up to 36 months.
 The proposed research should be world-leading, with the expectation of making step changes in knowledge by using DiRAC resources.
-Applicants must demonstrate a track record of productive use of HPC.
+You must demonstrate a track record of productive use of HPC.
 Thematic projects must be centred on a singular scientific theme, but can contain a small number of sub-projects and activities as long as they are clearly linked and must be within the same scientific theme, rather than a collection of different projects across multiple scientific themes.

 Please read the guidance notes at the Additional information section for full details.